 @alzhao sorry, I couldn’t follow the translation of the post referenced exactly.
 I see luci-app-dockerman as a package that could be installed.
 I don’t see dockerd.
 How does one go about installing that?
 Assuming a repository needs to be added, what is the URL?

 @jdub I’ve never used LXC before.
 I’ve only gotten started with docker in the past 2 years, and finally got a handle on it via docker compose, and images provided by linuxserver.
 Hoping to just run nginx as a reverse proxy for my apps…

 Gl-iNet’s web interface actually runs on nginx natively … you might be better off just modifying their config file to reverse proxy what you need to if that’s what you’re looking for.
 Though you’ll probably lose it on every firmware upgrade (use the more stock OpenWRT build!!! )

 My guess is that LXC would end up being too heavy on the flint/slate ax anyway.
 Docker may be, if it’s even possible.

-@alzhao thank you, I see both
+@alzhao thank you, I see both docker and dockerd now.

 I can plug in a USB drive, that’s not a problem.
 Do I have to specify any configuration for openwrt to know to install these packages on the USB drive?
 Any thoughts on performance / stability of running docker apps on Flint?